nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * **Keyword name** : `<keyword>` - the name of the user-defined keyword.
 * **Main Keyword** : `<mainKeyword>` - the main keyword that the user-defined keyword is paired to.

+Default keywords implemented are shown in the list below.
+* pat-->patient
+* appt-->appointment
+* vacc-->vaccination

 #### `add` - Add a keyword

 Adds a new keyword as defined in the command into the system.